-- Be a first year student enrolled fulltime in the Culinary Arts Program. - Demonstrate financial need. - Live in Cambria County. - Maintain at least a 3.0 grade point average for second semester renewal of the scholarship.
+- Be a full time student. - Demonstrate financial need. - Be a resident of Cambria County. - Maintain at least a 3.0 grade point average for second semester eligibility. - Complete the Free Application for Federal Student Aid (FAFSA). - Complete the Pennsylvania Highlands Community College Scholarship Application. - Complete an essay explaining his/her educational goals.